 If you’re considering filing a wrongful death lawsuit, research attorneys in your area and set up initial consultations with a few different firms.
 During these initial consultations, you should ask about the results each lawyer has achieved for his or her clients in the past.
 Ask about the firm’s practice areas and whether they specialize in personal injury and wrongful death cases.
 You wouldn’t want to hire a bankruptcy lawyer to work on this type of case.
 A reputable wrongful death lawyer may be willing to provide you with references or testimonials from past clients.

-Contact Marin County Wrongful Death Lawyers Today
+Contact Marin County and San Francisco Wrongful Death Lawyers Today

 If you recently lost a loved one due to the wrongful conduct of another party and want to discuss your case, call Wakeford Gelini today.
 We understand that the unexpected death of a spouse or close family member can be devastating.
 Let us handle on your legal matters so that you can focus on healing from your grief.
 For a consultation with a Marin County wrongful death lawyer, call our Corte Madera office at (415) 578-3510 today.